skdishansachin/skdishansachin.github.io/README.md

 npm run dev
 ```

 **Just a heads up, when you clone this repo, you'll be downloading my entire website, which includes my info and all my blog posts.
-Be sure to swap out the content with your own.
-It's a must-do!**
+Be sure to swap out the content with your own!**

 ## Acknowledgements